 Life is elaborate.
 Yoga is simple.

-Show up and show yourself that you are bigger than your perceived limitations.
-Just let go and take the heat.
+Show up and you show yourself that you are bigger than your limiting beliefs, your habits and excuses, even your aching body.
+You are hotter than you think.

-Let me tell you a little something about my teacher Rhonda; if you think she has eyes in the back of her head, guess what: she does.
-She walks into that class with the focus of a football coach on super bowl Sunday.
-Her passion and dedication to hot yoga are blaringly obvious...You would think it is her job alone to carry you to the end of class....
-She is a strong lady who cares beyond the norm for her students - Karen Marino, hot yogi
+My teacher Rhonda walks into class with the focus of a football coach on Super Bowl Sunday.
+Her passion and dedication are obvious.
+She is a strong lady who cares way beyond average for her students - Karen Marino, hot yoga student at Riverflow Yoga